SCENE 01 / HELICOPTER FILMING

 Large-scale aerial cinematography with gyro-stabilized camera systems across Peru.

-Helicopter filming delivers dramatic aerial perspectives with the payload capacity, flight endurance, and altitude range that drones cannot match.
-In Peru, helicopters equipped with gyro-stabilized mounts capture sweeping vistas over the Cusco highlands, Cordillera Blanca, the Arequipa volcanoes, the Nazca Lines, the Amazon rainforest from Iquitos to Manu, and the Pacific coastline from Lima to Máncora.
+Helicopter filming gives dramatic aerial views with the payload, flight time, and altitude reach that drones cannot match.
+In Peru, helicopters with gyro-stabilized mounts capture sweeping vistas over the Cusco highlands, Cordillera Blanca, the Arequipa volcanoes, and the Nazca Lines.
+They also cover the Amazon rainforest from Iquitos to Manu, and the Pacific coastline from Lima to Máncora.

-We coordinate helicopter filming with DGAC/MTC-certified aviation operators and experienced aerial cinematographers across Peru.
-Our team handles Directorate General of Civil Aeronautics flight authorizations, high-altitude airspace coordination, MinCultura approvals for archaeological zones like Machu Picchu and the Sacred Valley, and safety planning — so your production captures breathtaking footage over the Andes and Amazon while meeting the highest aviation standards.
+We set up helicopter filming with DGAC/MTC-certified aviation operators and skilled aerial cinematographers across Peru.
+Our team handles Directorate General of Civil Aeronautics flight sign-off, high-altitude airspace planning, and safety planning.
+We also secure MinCultura approvals for heritage sites like Machu Picchu and the Sacred Valley.
+Your production then captures stunning footage over the Andes and Amazon while meeting the highest aviation standards.

 Capabilities